haryarrahman14/chat-pdf-service/README.md

 All tables have RLS policies enforcing `user_id = auth.uid()`:

 - Users can only access their own documents, chunks, conversations, and messages
-- Service role key bypasses RLS for background workers
+- Service role key bypasses RLS for server operations

 ### Best Practices